2018 The Morality of Capitalism at Clemson

 Check out of dorms

 Clemson University, South Carolina

-You should plan to arrive at Clemson University (100 Fort Hill Street, Clemson, SC 29634) no later than 5 PM on Thursday, May 24th, and all participants are required to depart by 2 PM on Sunday, May 27th.
+You should plan to arrive at Clemson University (100 Fort Hill Street, Clemson, SC 29634) no later than 5 PM on Thursday, May 24th, and all participants are required to check out of their dorm room by 2 PM on Sunday, May 27th.

 You will be staying in suite style dorms in a double occupancy room with a roommate that shares a bathroom with another double occupancy room.
 Basic linens, a light blanket, pillow and towel will be provided.

 For students within driving distance, parking is available on campus.
 Parking details will be sent to registered attendees.

 If you arrive by air, please fly into Greenville-Spartanburg International Airport (GSP).
 Please choose a flight that arrives before 3 PM on Thursday, May 24th.
 For your return trip on Sunday, May 27th, please pick a flight that leaves after 3PM if possible.